napi-bindings/go-node-api/README.md

 followings repo:
 - **[Research for N-API](https://github.com/NickNaso/abi-stable-node-research)**

+Take a look at the low level Go binding to N-API called go-napi-sys: https://github.com/NickNaso/go-napi-sys

 ### Do not install and use it.
 I published the module to reserve the name, but for now it does not work.

 ## This module is under development yet :-)